A Family Story

 At Jessie May we know that loss can start even before diagnosis; when parents realise that maybe something ‘is not right’ with their child and continues all through their child’s life and after their death.
-This is why our Bereavement Support Service is available for parents when their child is accepted onto our caseload and for up to five years after their child has died.
+This is why our Bereavement Support Service is available for parents when their child is accepted onto our caseload.

 Parents might want to think about what will happen when their child reaches the end of life stage and consider their wishes at this time.
 They may also want to think about their child’s end of life care plan or funeral planning.
 The Jessie May Bereavement Team and Care Team are experienced in supporting parents around any advanced care planning they may wish to explore.

-After a child dies, we are there for parents for up to five years; for as often or as little as parents need.
+After a child dies, we are there for parents for as often or as little as parents need.
 We are able to offer families memory boxes and memory bears to collect memories of their child’s life and can refer siblings to a charity, The Harvey Hext Trust, where they are able to create their own memory box to remember their sibling who has died, if they wish.

 The Bereavement Support Team facilitate a parents’ bereavement support peer group called the “Purple Group” which meets five times a year, where parents can get together for mutual support and understanding.
 The group, which was founded by one of Jessie May’s bereaved mums, meets regularly for two hours and refreshments are always provided.
 The group enables parents to meet others who may have had similar experiences to offer each other support and understanding.
 There is no fixed agenda, so parents can come and talk about whatever they want to on the day.
-Over the last 12 months, the group has had to meet virtually and Jessie May are considering continuing to offer this in addition to meeting face to face.
+During the COVID Pandemic, the group had to meet virtually and Jessie May have continued to offer this in addition to meeting face-to-face.

 Anniversaries can be a difficult time for bereaved families.
-At Jessie May, we remember all of the children on our caseload on their birthday and their anniversary by sending a card to the child’s family to let them know we are thinking of them and remembering their child.
+At Jessie May, we remember all of the children on our caseload on their birthday and their anniversary, and send cards to the child’s family to let them know we are thinking of them and remembering their child.